Alzymologist/alzymologist.github.io/content/info/contacts.md

 ![Alzy-kusama](/images/Alzy_kusama.svg)

 ## Trusted validators on Kusama

-List of trusted validators on Kusama that we can recommend for staking:
+Trusted validators on Kusama that we recommend for staking:

 **Alzymologist/Alzymologist-validator-0**
 EAp3SeY72kfoCUV9SRbmZyiWVEhoQevwLASo7HmiTxCVKuv